AronForero/Parking_WebSystem/README.md

 # ParkingProject
-It will be a system for a parking in Bucaramanga, Colombia.
-Based principaly on Python and SQL for the Database.
+It is a web system for a parking in Bucaramanga, Colombia.
+Based principaly on PHP, HTML and SQL.